CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ###### Field discussion

-Please note the example above only includes a small set of example parameters and hyperparameters that extend the `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` paths.
+Please note that the example above includes only a small set of parameters and hyperparameters that extend the `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` paths.
 Actual models may have a more comprehensive set of properties declared.

-The example model card above contains the following `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` properties which are explained below:
+The example model card above contains the following `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` properties, which are explained below:

 - **properties**